 Leadership, Administration, and Operations

-Robert Blouin is dean of the UNC Eshelman School of Pharmacy.
+Dhiren Thakker is interim dean of the UNC Eshelman School of Pharmacy.
 The School’s senior administration includes several executive and associate deans and five division chairs representing the School’s Divisions of Chemical Biology and Medicinal Chemistry, Molecular Pharmaceutics, Pharmacotherapy and Experimental Therapeutics, Pharmaceutical Outcomes and Policy, and Practice Advancement and Clinical Education.

 The School’s business enterprise is based on a centralized model whereby subject-matter experts drive best practices and operational efficiencies.
 A cooperative matrix model is the backbone of the design, promoting collaboration across multiple divisions and units to support a complex business environment.